mycaule/epures/README.md

 ## Contributions

-[Changes and improvements](https://github.com/mycaule/epures/wiki) are more than welcome!
-Feel free to fork and open a pull request.
-Please make your changes in a specific branch and request to pull into `master`!
+[Changes and improvements](https://github.com/mycaule/epures/wiki) are welcome!
+Feel free to fork and open a pull request into `master`.

 ### Roadmap